Current COVID-19 PROCEDURES:

 What is the minimum age someone can participate in this course?

-16 with a valid regular Driver’s License for six months.
+16 with a valid regular Driver’s License.
 (Learner’s Permit is not acceptable.)

 Is this course just for teenagers?